Blue Mountains Conservation Society have organised an exciting event to mark Threatened Species Day on Sept 7th.

 Dr Ian Wright and Nakia Belmer will provide a "state of health" of the river.

 And all of this will be accompanied by glorious images from Ian Brown and Society members.

 The Wollangambe River is just to the north of Mt.
 Wilson and for most of its 57km length it is within the Blue Mountains and Wollemi National Parks.

 It rises near Clarence and flows east until it joins the Colo River, which empties into the Hawkesbury River near Lower Portland.

-Visitors will be very welcome.
+Visitors are very welcome.
+Here's a brochure

 Despite being rejected last year, Coalpac is now wanting to open-cut and high-wall mine 315 hectares of the precious Ben Bullen State Forest in the Gardens of Stone.

 There will only be a Planning and Assessment Commission if there were enough submissions.